 For our article, you can use Software Restriction Policies (SRP) to block any execution of files from the Downloads folder, thereby making the user copy/move the file of choice from its initial location to somewhere else, such as the Desktop, then allowing you to open the file.
 This process makes it so that you think about what you are doing and implements the two-action rule.

 Remove unnecessary applications

 Application bloat is a common thing, especially if you’ve been using your computer for any length of time, perform periodic checks on the applications you have installed, do you need them all?
 Have they all been updated to the most recent version?
 Where possible ensure that you configure automatic updates on all applications, to ensure that they are kept current.

-I hope that thus article helps you with safeguarding your computer and information, we’ve only scratched the surface of what you can do to protect your interests, however if you would like to know more or get in touch, please visit our site at: https://isgovern.com for more information and to view the services that we offer.
+I hope that this article helps you with safeguarding your computer and information, we’ve only scratched the surface of what you can do to protect your interests, however, if you would like to know more or get in touch, please visit our site at https://isgovern.com for more information and to view the services that we offer.